 Making the sugar syrup or glaze for mithai is often the hardest part for most people.
 Not knowing when it is ready can sometimes be daunting.
 My first couple of times making mithai (years ago) I didn't cook the syrup long enough and when I poured it over the mithai it didn't crystalize into that white coating that is synonymous with mithai.
 How disappointing.
 All of my hard work wasted.
 I was left with a soggy and sweet mess.

 Now I can eye ball it and know when it is ready but if you are not there yet, I highly recommend that you invest in a candy or instant read thermometer.
 They are relatively cheap and help with accuracy when cooking.
 They are perfect for fudge making too.
 Of course you can also just test your syrup in some water to see if it is at the soft ball stage.
-Check out this article on How to test for stages of sugar syrup.
+Check out this article for How to test for stages of sugar syrup.

-After adding the sugar syrup to these mithais I gently tossed them around to help crystalize the syrup.
+After adding the sugar syrup to these mithais, I gently tossed them around to help crystalize the syrup.
 You may want to do this in batches to ensure an even coating of the sugar and to also prevent the mithais from breaking up.

 Rolling versus cutting